bvigerzi/open-learning/computer-system-engineering/week-4/Lecture.md

 - Microkernels provide modularity using subsystems but converting a monolithic to micro is challenging

 # Lecture 7 - Performance Problems

+## Recap

+- Operating systems enforce modularity on single machine using virtualisation

+1. Programs should not be able to refer to other's memory -> virtual memory
+2. Programs should be able to communicate -> bounded buffers (virtual communication links)
+3. Programs should be able to share a CPU without halting another programs process -> threads (virtual processors)

+- Virtual machines enforce modularity between OSes running on same physical hardware

+- How do we ensure that a system not only works but works well?
+- Tackling performance;

+1. Measure system to find bottleneck
+2. Relax bottleneck

+- Few users
+  - Low latency
+  - Low throughput (few users = few requests)
+- Moderate users
+  - Low latency (new users consume previously idle resources)
+  - High throughput (more users = more requests)
+- Many users
+  - High latency (requests queue up)
+  - Throughput plateaus (cannot serve requests any faster -- hit limit)

+- Again,

+1. Measure the system, compare it to our system model to find bottleneck
+2. Relax the bottleneck

+- HDD is made up of platters where each platter has many tracks and inside each track has many sectors
+- SDD is made up of many blocks where each block has many pages and inside each page has many cells

+- Again,

+1. Measure the system to find the bottleneck
+2. Relax the bottleneck
+   1. Batch requests
+   2. Cache data
+   3. Exploit concurrency
+   4. Exploit parallelism

+- How to approach performance problems;
+  - Measuring and modeling the system to find the bottleneck and then relaxing the bottleneck
+- Techniques to improve performance
+  - Four common techniques; batching, caching, concurrency and parallelism
+  - All these techniques require understanding of how underlying system works and how it is used